IBM WebSphere Application Server: Version 3.5 (and 3.0)

+type casting error during runtime of the application server.

 Version 2.0

 IBM adds JavaBean, CORBA and Linux support.
 Comes in two editions: Standard Edition (SE) and Advanced Edition (AE).

 Version 1.0

 Initial release in June 1998.
 Was primarily a Java Servlet engine.

 Security

 The WebSphere Application Server security model is based on the services provided in the operating system and the Java EE security model.
 WebSphere Application Server provides implementations of user authentication and authorization mechanisms providing support for various user registries: